pandreetto/saml2-attribute-authority/README.md

 - key.manager.alias : the alias of the credential to use inside the keystore file
 - trust.manager.file : the truststore file containing the CA certificates
 - trust.manager.type : the type of the truststore file (JKS, PKCS12)
-- trust.manager.password :
+- trust.manager.password : the password of the truststore

   Metadata definitions:
 - metadata.expiration_time : the expiration time of the published metadata
-- organization.name.<lang> : the localized name of the organization running the service
+- organization.name.`<lang>` : the localized name of the organization running the service
-- organization.displayname.<lang> : the localized human readable name of the organization
+- organization.displayname.`<lang>` : the localized human readable name of the organization
-- organization.url.<lang> : the localized url of the organization site
+- organization.url.`<lang>` : the localized url of the organization site
-- contact.type.<contactid> : the type of the contact for a given contactid (administrative, billing, support, technical, other)
+- contact.type.`<contactid>` : the type of the contact for a given contactid (administrative, billing, support, technical, other)
-- contact.givenName.<contactid> : the given name for a given contactid
+- contact.givenName.`<contactid>` : the given name for a given contactid
-- contact.surName.<contactid> : the family name a given contactid
+- contact.surName.`<contactid>` : the family name a given contactid
-- contact.emails.<contactid> : a comma separated list of email addresses a given contactid
+- contact.emails.`<contactid>` : a comma separated list of email addresses a given contactid
-- contact.phones.<contactid> : a comma separated list of phone numbers a given contactid
+- contact.phones.`<contactid>` : a comma separated list of phone numbers a given contactid

+The lang suffix is the standard two-letters representation of the language used.
+More organization.* properties are allowed if they specify different languages.
+The contactid suffix is

   Datasource definitions (hibernate implementation):
 The set of properties are the ones required by hibernate (http://docs.jboss.org/hibernate/orm/4.3/manual/en-US/html/ch03.html)